What is a Personal Licence Course?

 Anyone who authorises the sale of alcohol to the public (as per the legal requirement in England and Wales) is required to have a suitable qualification.

 What does a Personal Licence Do?

-It's the licence you will need if you with to authorise the sale of alcohol in England and Wales.
-Scotland has it's own Personal Licence.
-It last indefinitely once you have it.
+It’s the licence you will need if you wish to authorise the sale of alcohol in England and Wales.
+It lasts indefinitely.

 You should have your Personal Licence with you whenever you are authorising sales of alcohol.
 Police officers and authorised council officers can ask to inspect your licence, and it is an offence not to be able to produce your licence when asked to do so.